xen-project/xen/docs/misc/xen-command-line.markdown

 > Default: `0` (1/32 of RAM)

 Amount of RAM to set aside for the Xenheap.
+Must be an integer multiple of 32.

 By default will use 1/32 of the RAM up to a maximum of 1GB and with a minimum of 32M, subject to a suitably aligned and sized contiguous